 sFilter = “[Start] >= ’1/1/2000′ And [End] < '" & tEnd & "' And [Subject] = " & strSubject

-Also, leading or ending spaces (" My Appointment" or "My Appointment ") in the subject will cause the macro to fail, returning 0 appointments found.
+Also, leading or ending spaces (" My Appointment" or "My Appointment ") in the subject will cause the macro to fail with 0 appointments found.
 Removing the spaces from the subject should take care of it.
-You could move or copy the recurring appointment to a new Calendar folder and remove the subject filter.
+You could also move or copy the recurring appointment to a new Calendar folder and remove the subject filter.

 Open the VBA Editor using Alt+F11.
 Expand the Project to display ThisOutlookSession on the left.
 Double click to open it and paste the code below into the right side.
 Select a calendar folder then run the macro.